2025 Think Dirty Awards Finalist

 It makes a fantastic regenerating serum when added to anti-aging products.

-A chemist found that infusing mature, dying cells with blood plasma form young, healthy cells.
+A chemist found that infusing mature, dying cells with blood plasma from young, healthy cells.
 The result?
 Your complexion could regenerate mature cells to a healthier state.

-Studies showed that copper peptide in the blood was the reason behind this seemingly miraculous finding.
-But unfortunately, this little miracle ingredient was packaged for cosmetics.
+Studies have shown that copper peptide in the blood is the reason behind this seemingly miraculous finding.
+However, unfortunately, this little miracle ingredient was packaged for use in cosmetics.

 Proteins feed our hair, nails, muscles, and skin.
-After that, it is one of the essential nutrients our bodies need for stable structures.
+After that, it is one of our bodies' essential nutrients for stable structures.
 In addition, it is necessary to produce collagen in our bodies.

 The two aspects of this substance can fill and improve fine lines, wrinkles, and even the entire complexion.
 In addition, a copper peptide can help prevent some signs of aging from forming prematurely.